 Live Out Loud Adventures is owned and operated by Alison Wiley and Angus Murray.

 Alison Wiley is a Stanford University graduate with an MBA from the University of Toronto.
 A world-class athlete and Live Out Loud Adventures' personal fitness trainer, Alison won the silver medal for Canada in the World Cross Country championships in 1983.
 She currently competes in triathlons and finished in 4th place at the 2011 and 2012 World Triathlon Age-Group Championships.
-Alison has led several LOLA treks in Africa and South America.
-She is also president of Friends of Amani Canada, a charitable organization that supports the efforts of the Amani Children's Home in Moshi, Tanzania.
-The Amani Children's Home provides a nurturing place for homeless children to heal, grow and learn.
-It is the beneficiary of our Mt.
-Kilimanjaro climbs.
-Alison is a qualified WAFA guide having recently recertified her medical training with the Wilderness Medical Associates International in April 2015.
+Alison has led LOLA treks in Africa, South America and Canada and guided climbers to the top of Kilimanjaro for eight years.
+She is also the founding president of Friends of Amani Canada, a charitable organization that supports the efforts of the Amani Children's Home in Moshi, Tanzania.
+Alison is a qualified WAFA guide having recertified her medical training with the Wilderness Medical Associates International in April 2015.